-Jan.
-6 committee standoffs pose new tests for post-Trump Justice Department
+Jeffrey Clark deposition moved back to Dec.
+16, Jan.
+6 committee says

 While both Bannon and Clark have sought to avoid answering committee questions by claiming their communications with Trump were privileged, Bannon’s case is different from Clark’s in key ways: Bannon was not a government employee during the time period in question, he refused to meet with the panel at all, and he is not a lawyer.

 Still, Bannon’s indictment was a potent warning to other recalcitrant witnesses that if they defy the committee, they may become criminal defendants.
 Trump chief of staff Mark Meadows subsequently signaled a greater willingness to talk to the panel, although specifics are still unclear.
-And not long before the committee voted Wednesday night on holding Clark in contempt, the committee said the former official had agreed to meet with them.

 Stanley Brand, a former House lawyer who has spent decades handling cases involving congressional witnesses, described the threat of indictment as a blunt instrument — with important limitations for lawmakers who ultimately are trying to get hold of information that so far has been off-limits to them.